-Principal Investigators/Project Directors (PI, PD) are directly responsible for project execution and deliverables (i.e., performance) including all required sponsor and university reports.
+Faculty researchers (Principal Investigators, PIs) are directly responsible for project execution and deliverables (i.e. performance) including all required Sponsor and University reports.
 They must also ensure that the project is conducted as proposed; that all stipulations of the award are met; that the program complies with all terms, conditions, and policies of the sponsor, the University and the State; and that all work related to the project is completed.
-The PI/PD of a sponsored project must be a full-time faculty or staff member.
-Any exception to this policy requires prior approval of the appropriate Chairperson, Dean and the Vice Chancellor for Research and Strategic initiatives.
+The PI of a sponsored project must be a full-time member of the faculty or staff.
+Any exception to this policy requires prior approval of the appropriate chairperson, dean, and/or the Vice Chancellor for Research and Strategic initiatives.

-The Executive Director of the Office of Sponsored Programs participates in the formulation of policies affecting sponsored programs and advises the Vice Chancellor on University policies on grants, and contracts.
-The director, through the Office of Sponsored Programs, is responsible for processing all grants and contracts and sponsored agreement funding requests to be submitted (including submission to federal agencies, national laboratories, foundations, corporations, associations, organizations, philanthropists, local and state governments, universities, and nongovernment entities).
+The director of the Office of Sponsored Programs participates in the formulation of policies affecting sponsored programs and advises the Vice Chancellor on University policies on grants, and contracts.
+The director, through the Office of Sponsored Programs, is responsible for processing all grants and contracts and sponsored agreement funding requests to be submitted (including submission to federal agencies, national laboratories, foundations, corporations, associations, organizations, philanthropists, local and state governments, universities, and non-government entities).